Sensitive biodiversity data at the Finnish Biodiversity Information Facility

 With the help of extensive and comprehensive feedback, discussions were continued and the list was amended accordingly.
 The Natura nature protection regions contain several species whose only available data in the Natura database is “endangered species”.
 Therefore, observation data for these species will continue to be made completely secret within the Natura regions.
 Updating the list of species in the Natura regions classified as secret requires a separate process that is not directly connected with the operations of the Finnish Biodiversity Information Facility.

 Update needs for the list of sensitive data held by the Finnish Biodiversity Information Facility will be regularly reviewed.
+The list was last updated in September 2020.

 Exceptions to data made less specific and secret on the list of sensitive species